Battle rifle: Heckler & Koch G3

-The 'Heckler & Koch G3 (Gewehr 3) is a roller-delayed blowback operating system rifle developed in the 1950s by the German armament manufacturer Heckler & Koch (H&K) in collaboration with the Spanish state-owned design and development agency CETME (Centro de Estudios Técnicos de Materiales Especiales), firing 7.62×51mm NATO from 5-, 10-, 20-, 30-, or 40-round detachable box, and 50-round and 100-round drum magazines.
+The Heckler & Koch G3 (Gewehr 3) is a roller-delayed blowback operating system rifle developed in the 1950s by the German armament manufacturer Heckler & Koch (H&K) in collaboration with the Spanish state-owned design and development agency CETME (Centro de Estudios Técnicos de Materiales Especiales), firing 7.62×51mm NATO from 5, 10, 20, 30, or 40 round detachable box magazines and 50 or 100 round detachable drum magazines.
 It was first produced in 1959.
 The modular designed G3 has over the years been exported to over 70 countries and manufactured under licence in at least 15 countries, bringing the total number built to around 7,800,000.

 M14

 The M14 rifle is an American design, made to replace the M1 Garand, which was used as the basis for the M14.
-It is a fully automatic weapon, firing 7.62×51mm NATO from 20 round box magazines, and was primarily used during the Vietnam War, but once deployed into combat, there were complaints about the weapon's performance, predominantly that it was too difficult to control in full auto, its profile was too long, and the weapon was generally unreliable – a 1962 Department of Defense report described it as "completely inferior" to the M1 Garand.
+It is a select fire weapon, firing 7.62×51mm NATO from 20-round detachable box magazines.
+It was the primary infantry rifle at the start of the Vietnam War, but once deployed into combat, there were complaints about the weapon's performance, such as it was too difficult to control in full auto, its profile was too long, and the weapon was generally unreliable.
+A 1962 Department of Defense report described it as "completely inferior" to the M1 Garand.
 It went into production in 1959 and about 1,300,000 M14 rifles have been produced.
-The M14 was eventually replaced by the M16 assault rifle which was a controversial decision – the M16's weaker round, combined with the fact it was much smaller and lighter, and had plastic furniture instead of wood, led some soldiers to sardonically call the rifle the 'Mattel 16'.
-Despite initial shortcomings, however, the M16 remains in American military service to this day, and it is the most produced rifle in its caliber.
+The M14 was eventually replaced by the M16 assault rifle, which was a controversial decision as the M16's less powerful 5.56×45mm NATO cartridge, combined with the fact it was much smaller and lighter, and had plastic furniture instead of wood, led some soldiers to sarcastically call the new rifle the 'Mattel 16'.
+Despite initial shortcomings, however, the M16 remains in American military service to this day, and it is the most produced rifle in 5.56×45mm NATO cartridge.